-Administrative Highlights

-Annual Public Hearing
+Administrative Highlights Annual Public Hearing

-In accordance with the Indiana Taxpayer Bill of Rights, the Department will conduct an annual public hearing on Tuesday, June 7, 2011.
-Please come and share your ideas about how the Department of Revenue can better administer Indiana tax laws.
-The hearing will be held from 9 a.m. to 11 a.m. in the Indiana Government Center South, Conference Center - Room 18, 402 W. Washington Street, Indianapolis, IN.
+In accordance with the Indiana Taxpayer Bill of Rights, the Department will conduct an annual public hearing on Tuesday, June 4, 2013.
+Please come and share your ideas on how the Department can better administer Indiana tax laws.
+The hearing will be held from 9 a.m. to 11 a.m. in the Indiana Government Center South, Conference Center, Room 18, 402 W. Washington Street, Indianapolis, IN.
 If you can't attend, please submit your concerns in writing to: Indiana Department of Revenue, Commissioner's Office, 100 N. Senate Avenue, Indianapolis, IN 46204.